AdobeDocs/uxp/src/pages/uxp-api/reference-js/modules/uxp/persistent-file-storage/file-system-provider.md

 ---
-title: "require('uxp').storage.localFileSystem"
+title: require('uxp').storage.localFileSystem
-description: "Provides access to files and folders on a file system.
-You'll typically not"
+description: Provides access to files and folders on a file system.
+You'll typically not
 ---

 # require('uxp').storage.localFileSystem